 Limestone rock walls hug the the first 1.5 km.

-Cheddar Gorge the British National Hill Climb Championships in 2007 (James Dobbin wins the second of his two consecutive championships this year).
+Cheddar Gorge was included in the British National Hill Climb Championships in 2007 (James Dobbin won the second of his two consecutive championships this year).

 Simon Warren writes of this climb:

-Cheddar Gorge is the largest gorge in the United Kingdom and known for caves, cheddar cheese and strawberries.
+Cheddar Gorge is the largest gorge in the United Kingdom and known for caves, cheddar cheese, and strawberries.
 It is popular with cave enthusiasts and rock climbers as well.
-This village is a major tourist destination and is the home of the “Cheddar Man”, England's oldest skeleton.
-Wikipedia - Cheddar, Somerset.
+This village is a major tourist destination and is the home of the “Cheddar Man,” England's oldest skeleton (Cheddar, Somerset).

 The climb begins just east of the large village of Cheddar (population 5,755) in Somerset, England, about 20 miles outside of Bath.
 The ride is about 2.2 miles (3.5km), with the most challenging portion being right as you’re leaving the village of Cheddar, where the road gets twisty and the maximum gradient is 16%.
 Once you get past this portion, the rest of the route is much smoother sailing, with the average gradient being about 4 to 5%.
 At this point you’ll be able to enjoy the beauty surrounding you.
 The maximum depth of the gorge is 449 feet (137m).
 To the south you will see an almost completely vertical cliff-face, and to the north the steep grassy slopes (Cheddar Gorge).
 Overall this ride may not be the most challenging in the UK, but it certainly is one of the most breathtakingly beautiful.
 This is not a ride you’ll want to miss.